hongyuanjia/eplusr/cran-comments.md

 # Version 0.10.1

+In this version, I change the email from `hongyuanjia@cqu.edu.cn` to `hongyuan.jia@bears-berkeley.sg`.
+As the mail I use before will not available for me in June.

-This version fixes current checking errors in a *strict Latin-1* locale, as kindly stated by Kurt Hornik in email
+This version fixes current checking errors in a *strict Latin-1* locale, as kindly stated by Kurt Hornik in email.

 ```
 Dear maintainer,